lmorg/murex/docs/COMPARISONS.md

-Further to that point it is worth remembering that some of the other shells described will have different goals to _murex_, such as POSIX compatibility, or a different approach to syntax.
+Further to that point it is worth remembering that some of the other shells described will have different goals to _murex_, such as POSIX compatibility or a different approach to syntax.
 Or they might be a single domain utility like `jq`.

 Lastly in all of examples provided there will be a multitude of ways of